Ant-OSS-Utility-Set/github-growth-hack/README.md

 ## How is the 'score' calculated?

-Based on the [work](http://oss.x-lab.info/github-insight-report-2020.pdf) of [open-digger's](https://github.com/X-lab2017/open-digger),but I add a new factor "new_contributors"
+Based on the [formula](http://oss.x-lab.info/github-insight-report-2020.pdf) proposed by [open-digger](https://github.com/X-lab2017/open-digger),but I add a new factor "new_contributors"
 ![how.png](how.png)

 ## TODO